bekk/bekk-christmas/post/react/draft-back-to-basics.md

 }
 ```

-Lastly, we need to update our webpack config file and tell webpack to use babel during its bundling process.
+Lastly, we need to update our Webpack config file and tell Webpack to use babel during its bundling process.

 ```javascript
 module: {